githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc003/README.md

 ## Streamizing a Recursive Function

-This example (tally001) demonstrates a CPS-based streamization of a recursive (but not tail-recursive) function.
+This example (tally001) demonstrates a CPS-based streamization of a recursive (but not tail-recursive) function where only one single recursive call is involved.

 ## Streamizing a Tail-Recursive Function